vjoel/tupelo/README.md

 * high concurrency: no interprocess locking or coordination

-* efficient distribution of transaction workload off of the critical path
+* efficient distribution of transaction workload off of the critical path: transaction preparation (finding matching tuples) is performed by a single client

-* client-side logic within transactions
+* client-side logic within transactions: any client state can be accessed while preparing a transaction

-* zero-latency reads (depending on configuration)
+* zero-latency reads (for subscribed tuples, which depends on configuration)

-* relatively easy data replication.
+* relatively easy data replication (all subscribers to a subspace replicate that subspace, possibly with different storage).

 The message sequencer is also a SPoF (single point of failure), but this is not inherently necessary.
 Some future version of tupelo will have options for failover of the message sequencer, perhaps based on [raft](http://raftconsensus.github.io), with a cost of increased latency and complexity.